chaitrarai00/spring-quick-on-the-go-blog/content/blog/spring-hibernate/index.md

 ---
-title: Spring JPA
+title: Spring Hibernate
 date: "2021-05-31T22:12:03.284Z"
-description: "Spring JPA"
+description: "Spring Hibernate"
 ---

 Need for hibernate: the object relation impedendence problem: a bridge between how object and databse values are stored.